simon-v/bchinfo.org/en/full-node.md

 The BitNodes project provides an online tool to let you test whether your node accepts inbound connections.
 Before using BitNodes, you must first ensure that your node is fully synced with the block chain.
-Once you've done so, start Bitcoin Core (either the GUI or the daemon), wait 10 minutes, and then [visit the Bitnodes page](https://bitnodes.21.co/#join-the-network).
+Once you've done so, start Bitcoin Cash Node (either the GUI or the daemon), wait 10 minutes, and then [visit the Bitnodes page](https://bitnodes.21.co/#join-the-network).
 The tool will attempt to guess your IP address---if the address is wrong (or blank), you will need to enter your address manually.